Bullet

 Bullets, loaded into Cartridges.

-Bullet - A single projectile fired from rifle or handgun; normally made primarily of lead, often bonded with other materials to control expansion; either loaded from the muzzle or loaded into a cartridge which in turn is loaded into the breech of a firearm.
+Bullet - A single cylindroid projectile (rather than a ball) fired from rifle or handgun; normally made primarily of lead, often jaacketed with other materials to control expansion upon impact; either loaded from the muzzle or loaded into a cartridge which in turn is loaded into the breech of a firearm.

 There is a myriad of different bullet designs, for different purposes, amongst which are the following general types: